Shop for preloved clothes like a pro with these clever tips from ethical fashion expert Laura Strutt.

 Pick the posh end of town when visiting charity shops.
 It might sound bizarre, but you often find that the quality of the garments that have been donated is quite high.
 You might even find some desirable labels in there!

 Second-hand clothing isn’t limited to auction sites.
 If you have a favourite charity shop, be sure to check out their online charity shop fronts.

-Familiar names like Oxfam, Cancer Research, The British Red Cross, Save The Children and the Royal Trinity Hospice can be found on ASOS Marketplace* with 100 percent of the proceeds returning to the nominated charities.
+Familiar names like Oxfam, Cancer Research, The British Red Cross, Save The Children and the Royal Trinity Hospice can be found on ASOS Marketplace with 100 per cent of the proceeds returning to the nominated charities.

 Thanks so much, Laura, for these seriously useful tips!
-If you have any other tips for shopping for preloved pieces, then as always, do share with the Moral Fibres community in the comments below.
+If you have any other tips for shopping for preloved pieces, then as always, do share them with the Moral Fibres community in the comments below.